hamzahaouaria/roverscan/README.md

 # roverscan
-This is the exercice requested by the interviwers
+This is the exercice requested by the interviewers

+# Java version

+This project is build using:
+- OpenJDK 17
+- Maven
+- Spring boot
+- Google Java formatter

 # The exercice